rukmanigopalan/adlsgen1togen2migrationsamples/src/Dual pipeline/README.md

 **Prerequisite**

+ * Create **HDInsight cluster** for Gen1.
+Refer [here](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-hdinsight-hadoop-use-portal) for more details.

+ * Create **HDInsight cluster** for Gen2.
+Refer [here](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-use-data-lake-storage-gen2) for more details.

+ * Permission should be set up for the managed identity for Gen2 storage account.
+Refer [here](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-use-data-lake-storage-gen2#set-up-permissions-for-the-managed-identity-on-the-data-lake-storage-gen2-account) for more details.

+ * Additional blob storage should be created for Gen1 to support HDInsight linked service in ADF.
+Refer [here](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-create-account-block-blob?tabs=azure-portal) for more details.

- * Create a **linked service** in ADF for Azure Databricks.
+ * Create a **linked service** in ADF for **ADB**.
 Refer [How to create linked service for ADB in ADF](https://docs.microsoft.com/en-us/azure/data-factory/transform-data-using-databricks-notebook#create-an-azure-databricks-linked-service)

  * Create a **linked service** in ADF for **HDInsight**.
 Refer [How to create linked service for HDInsight in ADF](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-create-linux-clusters-adf#create-an-azure-storage-linked-service)